 |

-situation.
-This Hand Puppet is 13 inches long.
+through their diet.
+This Hand Puppet is 18 inches

 |